theotrama/Drinklist/README.md

 docker-compose exec web python manage.py createsuperuser
 ```

+After this preliminary setup the web app is available at [localhost:1337](http://localhost:1337) if you ran the above
+commands on your local machine.

 If you make changes in the project spin the docker containers down and start them up again.
 ```bash
 docker-compose down -v